theerapat-y/git-update/README.md

 -v, --verbose   Print out all debug message
--r, --reset     Unsaved work will be discard (prompt) -p, --prune     Remove all local branches with no remote branch -b, --branch    Branch to go to; able to use part of the name, default is develop -P, --path      Set base working path
+-r, --reset     Unsaved work will be discard (prompt) -p, --prune     Remove all local branches with no remote branch -c, --compare   Compare ahead/behind to the fallback branch -b, --branch    Branch to go to; able to use part of the name, default is develop -P, --path      Set base working path
 -F, --fall      Fallback branch, default is develop